zheair923/myblog-theme/README.md

 This is the zh-CN version of Material Design inspired theme for Ghost blogging platform.
 Based on Theme [ghost-material](https://github.com/nauzethc/ghost-material) by [Nauzet Hernandez](http://www.nauzethdez.com/).

+#To do:
+Add Tagsclound Page.
+Change Main color.